 Businesses write event press releases to inform the media of an event the business plans to attend, host, or sponsor.
-Events you could cover include a charity initiative like a 5K race or an in-store community event.
-The announcement serves as an invitation for the media to cover the business’s involvement in the event.
-As such, this type of release should make it easy for the media to attend the event and assess its relevance to its audience.
+Events you could cover include a charity initiative (like a 5K race) or an in-store community event.
+The announcement serves as an invitation for the media to cover the business’ involvement in the event.
+As such, this type of release should make it easy for the media to attend the event and assess its relevance to their audience.

 Included details should cover the what, when, where, why, who, and how of the event.
 For example, describe what the event is about, where it will take place and when, who will be involved, and how media representatives can gain admission to cover it.
 Use bullet points or lists where it lends to clarity.
-Because the public will likely read the press release in addition to the media, you also want to provide information on how the public can attend the event.
+Since the press release will likely be read by the public in addition to the media, also provide information on how the public can attend the event.

 2. Book Press Release

 A book press release announces the launch of a new book and offers enticing details to explain why the media should cover it.
-A published book isn’t uncommon; Statista reports more than one million self-published books alone in 2017.
-However, few are newsworthy.
-You must convince the media your book is newsworthy.
+A published book isn’t uncommon; Statista reports over a million self-published books alone in 2017.
+However, few are newsworthy, and you must convince the media your book is newsworthy.
 For example, a book may be newsworthy if it won a prestigious award, is endorsed by a celebrity, or covers a currently trending news topic.

 3. Product Press Release

 A product press release should include both the features that set it apart and its benefits.
 By highlighting the benefit to customers, you give news representatives a reason to write about your product and provide them the information they need to do so in a way their readers will appreciate.
-This makes it a win for you and for journalists who are looking for an easy story their readers appreciate.
+This makes it a win for you and for journalists who are looking for an easy story their readers will be interested in.

-In addition, businesses often overlook the opportunity to include a value add to entice readers to purchase.
-You can do this easily by offering a discount code for people who buy your product when it launches.
-While the code is great for enticing immediate purchases, it also allows you to track how many people take advantage of it.
-By extension, these trends reveal how effective your release is at spreading awareness and enticing conversions.
+In addition, businesses often overlook the opportunity to include a value-add to entice readers to purchase.
+You can easily do this by offering a discount code for people who purchase your product when it launches.
+While the code is great for enticing immediate purchases, it also allows you to track how many people take advantage of it; by extension, these trends reveal how effective your release is at spreading awareness and enticing conversions.

 4. New Business Press Release

-A new-business or business launch press release should announce the opening of a new venture.
+A new business or business-launch press release should announce the opening of a new venture.
 It should delineate why this opening is newsworthy.
-Some reasons why it might be newsworthy include filling in gaps within its location or industry for products or services or the fact that it stands out among area competitors and why.
-It should convince readers it will benefit them in a way current competitors don’t.
+Some reasons why it might be newsworthy include filling in gaps within its location or industry for products or services, or the fact that it stands out among area competitors and why.
+In the end, it should convince readers it will benefit them in a way current competitors don’t.

 Finally, don’t forget to hyperlink your company’s name so readers can learn more.
-However, remember that some journalists may copy and paste your press release to their publishing medium.
+But, remember that some journalists may simply copy and paste your press release to their publishing medium.
 In this case, if you only hyperlink your URL, it may not transfer over.
-To ensure your website address is always published, consider including your website URL in its full written form (www.dallasadagency.com, for example) somewhere on the press release.
+To ensure your website address is always published, also consider including your website URL in its full written form (www.dallasadagency.com, for example).